craftercms/docs/source/new-ia/by-role/system-admin/installation.rst

 #.
 Using Crafter's AWS AMI

-   Setup Crafter CMS authoring and delivery using Crafter's AWS AMI.
+   Setup CrafterCMS authoring and delivery using Crafter's AWS AMI.

    .. toctree::
       :maxdepth: 1